Gauge theory for string algebroids

 \subsection{Bott-Chern algebroids and compact forms}

-Our next goal is to study a special type of string algebroids--known as Bott-Chern algebroids--which appear in the Chern correspondence.
+Our next goal is to study a special type of string algebroids---known as Bott-Chern algebroids---which appear in the Chern correspondence.
 These are tight to Bott-Chern secondary characteristic classes and a notion of `reduction to a maximal compact subgroup' for string algebroids, which we introduce next.
-We follow the notation in Section \ref{sec:BCback}.

-A smooth Courant algebroid $(E_\R,\la\, , \ra,[\,,],\pi)$ over a smooth manifold $\underline X$ consists of a smooth vector bundle $E_\R \to \underline X$ together with a non-degenerate symmetric bilinear form $\la\, ,\ra$, a vector bundle morphism $\pi:E_\R\to TX$ and a bracket $[\, ,]$ on sections satisfying the Courant algebroid axioms (see (D1)-(D5) in Section \ref{sec:string}).
+A smooth Courant algebroid $(E_\R,\la\, , \ra,[\,,],\pi)$ over a smooth manifold $\underline X$ consists of a smooth vector bundle $E_\R \to \underline X$ together with a non-degenerate symmetric bilinear form $\la\, ,\ra$, a vector bundle morphism $\pi:E_\R\to T\underline X$ and a bracket $[\, ,]$ on sections satisfying the Courant algebroid axioms (see (D1)-(D5) in Section \ref{sec:string}).

+For our next definition, we fix a compact Lie group $K$ and an invariant non-degenerate pairing $\la\,, \ra$ on the Lie algebra $\mathfrak{k}$ of $K$.

 \begin{definition} A \emph{real string algebroid} with structure group $K$ is a tuple $(P_\RR,E_\RR,\rho_{\RR})$, where $P_\RR$ is a smooth principal $K$-bundle over $\underline X$, $E_\RR$ is a smooth (real) Courant algebroid over $\underline X$, and $\rho_{\RR}$ is a bracket-preserving morphism inducing a short exact sequence